What is Apprenticeship?

 Placement supervisors guide the student's learning through appropriate training and supervision.
 The supervisor meets with the teacher to assist with the development of the CELP and to provide formative evaluation of the student's work performance.

 Students participating in OYAP may have the opportunity to be formally registered as apprentices in the province of Ontario through the OYAP program.

 Who do I see in the school for more information about OYAP/Cooperative Education programs?

-Please see the Community-Based Education Head or Guidance/Career Education Head in your school.
+Please see the Co-operative Education, Personalized Alternative Education or Guidance Departments in your school.